jaredarm/HtC1x/README.md

 # UBCx: HtC1x
-How to Code: Simple Data
+How to Code: Simple Data\
-edX course.
+My lecture problems and problem solutions for this edX course.\
-Started: March 2021
+Started: March 2021\
-Not yet completed.
+Not yet completed.\
-Certificate:
+Certificate:\